 Techniques to improve the appearance of the skin have advanced as we better understand the skin’s physiology combined with society’s preoccupation with health and physical appearance.
 Longer life expectancies result in people living longer which leads to more pronounced signs of ageing in the skin as they do so.
 We now know that ageing in the skin is brought about through a variety of factors.
 These include genetic changes and hormonal variations (intrinsic ageing) as well as environmental influences like sunlight, dermatological diseases, smoking, alcohol and our eating habits1.

 Changes occurring in the skin through intrinsic factors result in dryness, flaccidity, vascular alterations, wrinkles, and a decrease in skin thickness2.
-Degeneration of elastic fibres and collagen, the appearance of pigmented spots, and the formation of pre-malignant or malignantfurther attribute to the changes in appearance.
-Ultra-violet (UV) radiation and the chemical assault on the skin (through using multiple cosmetic products) promotes the formation of which increases the number of non-localised oxidative lesions.
-Free radicals alter metabolism and are responsible for premature ageing, which increases the risk of cancer2–4.
+Degeneration of elastic fibres and collagen, the appearance of pigmented spots, and the formation of pre-malignant or malignant lesions further attribute to the changes in appearance.
+Ultra-violet (UV) radiation and the chemical assault on the skin (through using multiple cosmetic products) promotes the formation of free radicals which increases the number of non-localised oxidative lesions.
+Free radicals alter metabolism and are responsible for premature ageing, which increases the risk of cutaneous cancer2–4.
 Skin that has not been overly exposed to the sun is characterised by its spotless appearance, homogenous pigmentation, and soft texture.
 As the years pass, the speed of cellular renovation slows.

 Chemical peeling is a procedure that aims to accelerate the process of cutaneous exfoliation and promotes cellular renovation using chemical substances.
 This is a way in which the skin acquires a more youthful and renewed appearance5.